 Generally, the Pool includes cash and liquid financial instruments such as government and agency obligations, time deposits, money market securities, and asset-backed securities.
-The Pool may also include securities pledged as collateral under repurchase agreements as well as derivatives with other counterparties, and receivables from resale agreements as well as derivatives for which it has accepted collateral.
-Additionally, the Pool includes derivative contracts such as currency forward contracts, currency swaps, interest rate swaps, and the contracts to purchase or sell mortgage-backed securities to-be-announced (TBAs).
+Additionally, the Pool includes derivative contracts such as currency forward contracts, currency swaps, interest rate swaps, and contracts to purchase or sell mortgage-backed securities to-be-announced (TBAs).
 Payables and receivables associated with the investment activities are also included in the Pool.
+The Pool may also include securities pledged as collateral under repurchase agreements as well as derivatives with other counterparties.
+The Pool may also include securities receivable from resale agreements as well as derivatives for which it has accepted collateral.

-The Pool is a trading portfolio and is reported at fair value, with gains/losses included in net investment income.
+The Pool is a trading portfolio and is reported at fair value, with realized and unrealized gains/losses included in net investment income.
 The share in pooled cash and investments represents the Trust Fund's share of the Pool's fair value at the end of each reporting period.

-This Statement is presented in U.S. dollars, which is the Trust Fund's functional and presentation currency.
 Transactions in currencies other than the Trust Fund's reporting currency of U.S. dollars are reported at the market rates of exchange in effect on the date of the transaction.
 At the end of each reporting period, fund balances that are not denominated in U.S. dollars are revalued at the market rate of exchange prevailing at the end of the respective reporting period.
-Any adjustment resulting from currency exchange rate changes is recognized as foreign currency adjustment.

-The preparation of this Statement requires management to make estimates and assumptions based upon information available as of the date of this Statement.
+Any adjustment resulting from currency exchange rate changes is recognized as foreign currency adjustment in the Statement.
+The preparation of this Statement requires management to make estimates and assumptions based upon information available as of the date of this financial statement.
 Actual results could differ from these estimates.
 Areas in which management makes estimates and assumptions in determining the amounts to be recorded include the fair value of financial instruments.